E-commerce Email Marketing: A Practical Guide to Boosting Sales

 When you send out an email promoting a new product or a special offer, always link directly to the relevant product page.
 Don’t make your customers hunt for what you’re offering!
 You can also use emails to drive traffic to new blog posts or helpful guides on your site, further establishing your brand as a valuable resource.
 And, of course, ensure your website is optimized to capture email addresses, perhaps through a newsletter sign-up in the footer or a pop-up offering a discount for subscribing.

-Sync Email with Social Media
+Using Email and Social Media Together

 Email and social media are like best friends who support each other's strengths.
 While social media is fantastic for broad reach and initial engagement, email allows for more direct and personalized communication.
 You can use your social media channels to grow your email list by promoting your newsletter and highlighting the exclusive content or offers subscribers receive.
 Think about running a contest on Instagram where an email sign-up is an entry method, or adding a "Sign Up" button to your Facebook page.